Deva (Buddhism): Types

 "Furthermore, you should recollect the devas: 'There are the devas of the Four Great Kings, the devas of the Thirty-three,..."

 [196.
 Dh.]
 "Feeders of joy we shall be like the radiant gods (devas)."

 Sometimes included among the devas, and sometimes placed in a different category, are the Asuras, the opponents of the preceding two groups of devas, whose nature is to be continually engaged in war.

 Humans are said to have originally had many of the powers of the devas: not requiring food, the ability to fly through the air, and shining by their own light.
 Over time they began to eat solid foods, their bodies became coarser and their powers disappeared.

-There is also a humanistic definition of 'deva' [male] and 'devi' [female] ascribed to Gotama Buddha: a god is a moral person.
+There is also a humanistic definition of 'deva' [male] and 'devi' [female] ascribed to Gautama Buddha: a god is a moral person.
 This is comparable to another definition, i.e. that 'hell' is a name for painful emotions.